drkennetz/slackgpt/Contribution.md

 <!-- ## Code of Conduct

 We expect all contributors to adhere to our [CODE OF CONDUCT](link).
-By contributing to go-slack-chat-gpt3, you agree to abide by its terms. -->
+By contributing to slackgpt, you agree to abide by its terms. -->

 ## License

-go-slack-chat-gpt3 is licensed under [Apache 2.0 License](LICENSE).
-By contributing to go-slack-chat-gpt3, you agree to license your contribution under the same license.
+slackgpt is licensed under [Apache 2.0 License](LICENSE).
+By contributing to slackgpt, you agree to license your contribution under the same license.

 ## Acknowledgments

-Thank you for considering a contribution to go-slack-chat-gpt3.
+Thank you for considering a contribution to slackgpt.
 We appreciate your time and effort!